App version: 0.1.0

 Pros of Refinancing Graduate Student Loans

-Here are some reasons that refinancing graduate student loans could be beneficial:
+Here are some reasons why refinancing graduate student loans could be beneficial:

 Lower your interest rate

 Perhaps the primary benefit of refinancing graduate student loans is lowering your interest rate.
 By getting a better rate, you can pay less interest over the life of your loan.
-Let’s say you owe $60,000 at a 7.0% rate.
+Let’s say you owe $60,000 at a 7% rate.
 Over 10 years, you’d pay $23,598 in interest.
-But if you can snag a 4.0% rate through refinancing, you’d pay $12,897 in interest over that same time period.
+But if you can snag a 4% rate through refinancing, you’d pay $12,897 in interest over that same time period.
 Borrowers with the strongest credit tend to get the lowest interest rates.
+(Refinancing for a longer term may increase your total interest costs.)

 Simplify repayment